 Raising children can be a pretty challenging experience, especially for lower income earning parents.
 As a result, with parents dealing with finances and taxes, the United States creates an avenue to assist parents with taxation and raising their offspring through the child tax credit.

 Therefore, if you live in the United States, this blog post has you covered concerning what CTC is and how to claim it.
 Read on to learn more.

 What is Child Tax Credit?

-If you are an entrepreneur or employee resident in the United States, then you should know that qualifying for the CTC is income-dependent.
+If you are an entrepreneur or employee resident in the United States, then you should know that qualifying for the CTC is income dependent.
 As a result, if you earn below $2,500 per year, you will not qualify to lay claims to the child tax credit according to US policy.
-Therefore, as an entrepreneur, you might want to optimize your income and expenses by adopting online invoices and pay stubs provided by online pay stub generators like paystubsnow to automate your business process and save cost on paper financial documentation.
-Also, your pay stubs offer valid information about your income and taxes to serve as quick evidence when you apply.
+Therefore, as an entrepreneur, you might want to optimize your income and expenses by adopting online invoices and pay stubs provided by Paystubsnow.
+They can help to automate your business process and save cost on paper financial documentation.

 In the US, according to the IRS, over 36 million families may be qualified for the CTC in 2021 as part of the American rescue plan Act, 2021, and estimated at approximately $2,000 per qualified dependent.
 Therefore, before your child becomes a worthy candidate for a CTC, a few criteria qualify them as duly eligible.
 Here are some of such qualifying factors.